 Lenders use your debt-to-income ratio to determine what size mortgage you qualify for.
 Your debt-to-income ratio represents the maximum amount of your monthly gross income that you can spend on total monthly housing expense (mortgage payment plus property tax, homeowners insurance and other applicable housing expenses) plus monthly debt payments such as car, student and credit card loans.
 Lenders usually use a maximum borrower debt-to-income ratio of 43% to 50% to determine what size mortgage you qualify for, although some lenders and mortgage programs apply higher or lower ratios.
 Borrowers with lower monthly debt payments can afford to spend more on their mortgage payment which enables them to qualify for a larger mortgage.
 On the other hand, borrowers with high monthly debt payments may find it challenging to qualify for a mortgage even if they have a high credit score and earn a decent monthly income.
-Borrowers looking to maximize their mortgage amount should pay down their debt to improve their debt-to-income ratio before they apply for a mortgage Use our Debt-to-Income Ratio Mortgage Calculator to understand how changes in your monthly debt expense impact how much mortgage you qualify for.
+Borrowers looking to maximize their mortgage amount should pay down their debt to improve their debt-to-income ratio before they apply for a mortgage Use our Mortgage Debt to Income Ratio Calculator to understand how changes in your monthly debt expense impact how much mortgage you qualify for.

 In addition to applying a maximum debt-to-income ratio, lenders are also required to demonstrate that borrowers have the ability to repay the loan according to specific government guidelines.
 In short, lenders determine if a loan is a Qualified Mortgage (QM) according to the guidelines, which means the borrower can afford and payback the mortgage.
 The guidelines also address lender fees, maximum mortgage length and prohibit loan features such as balloon payments and negative amortization -- when your mortgage balance can increase over the life of the loan.
 Interest only mortgages are also not permitted according to the Qualified Mortgage guidelines.
 It is important to highlight that some lenders offer mortgages that do not satisfy the Qualified Mortgage guidelines.
 These mortgages, however, usually require borrowers to pay a higher mortgage rate or impose stricter qualification requirements.